openSUSE/news-o-o/_posts/2009-12-01-reminder-opensuse-project-meeting-tomorrow-wednesday-december-2nd.markdown

 ---
 author: News Team
+comments: true
 date: 2009-12-01 23:43:26+00:00
 layout: post
 link: https://news.opensuse.org/2009/12/01/reminder-opensuse-project-meeting-tomorrow-wednesday-december-2nd/
+slug: reminder-opensuse-project-meeting-tomorrow-wednesday-december-2nd
-title: "Reminder: openSUSE Project Meeting Tomorrow (Wednesday, December\
+title: 'Reminder: openSUSE Project Meeting Tomorrow (Wednesday, December 2nd)'
-  \ 2nd)"
+wordpress_id: 2569
 categories:
 - Announcements
 ---

 The next openSUSE Project meeting will take place tomorrow, Wednesday, December 2nd, at 12:00 UTC.
 The meeting time in all time zones are listed on the [Fixed Time World Clock](http://bit.ly/8KQBRg).
 Project meetings are always held in the #opensuse-project channel on Freenode.

 Please add your topics to the meeting wiki page at: